What caused this weekend's historic snowstorm?

 The exceptional volume of wet snowfall will be somewhat helpful for the dry region, currently experiencing a severe drought.

-Weather conditions for the remainder of the week will likely be much milder than what the state witnessed over the weekend, according to the weather service.
+Weather conditions for the remainder of the week will be warmer and drier, according to the weather service.
+Temperatures were expected to climb into the 50s this weekend.

-There could be some light snowfall on Monday and Wednesday around Cheyenne.
-But dry and warm conditions could arrive as soon as Thursday, with temperatures in the upper 40s.

-"Nothing like we saw the last few days," Wilkinson said of this week's forecast.
+Photos: Winter storm dumps more than two feet of snow on Casper

 Follow the latest on Wyoming’s energy industry and the environment at @camillereports